Mario-Youchia/Reliable-UDP-File-Transfer/README.md

 ## Limitations

-* Educational prototype rather than a production transport protocol
-* Custom payload transformation is not cryptographically secure
+* Custom payload transformation is not cryptographically secure.
-* Shared time-derived key behavior requires coordinated endpoints
+* Shared time-derived key behavior requires coordinated endpoints.
-* Packet IDs are limited to two bytes
-* Receiver applies a 64 MB file-size limit
+* Receiver can accept files of size 64 MB or less.
-* Receiver includes Windows-specific notification and folder-opening behavior
-* Extensive per-packet terminal output reduces performance
+* Terminal output for each packet reduces performance.
-* Parameters are configured directly in the source code
-* No automated test suite
-* Go-Back-N retransmits multiple packets when a single packet is lost
+* Go-Back-N retransmits multiple packets when a single packet is lost.

 ## Possible Improvements

-* Replace the custom transformation with authenticated encryption
+* Replace the custom transformation with authenticated encryption.
-* Add a formal connection-establishment handshake
+* Add a connection establishment handshake.
-* Add configurable command-line parameters
-* Replace two-byte packet IDs with larger sequence numbers
-* Add selective-repeat support
+* Add selective repeat to send only the lost packets.
-* Add checksum or message-authentication validation per packet
+* Add checksum validation per packet.
-* Add automated unit and integration tests
-* Separate protocol, transport, user-interface, and metrics modules
-* Support resumable transfers
+* Support resumable transfers.
-* Add structured logging
-* Improve cross-platform compatibility

-## Course Context

-Developed for the Computer Networks course at the University of Science and Technology, Zewail City, during Spring 2023.